NicoJG/MastersThesis_Journal/Diary.md

 - Today I have written about the derivation of the non-normalized equations for our perturbative model.
 It takes up almost 3 pages.
 - I realized that this whole chapter is very very equation heavy.
 Maybe it is a bit hard to read.
 But I guess I will wait what my supervisors say about that.

+## 2024-05-01

+- I just thought about: Do I have to make clear which ideas are from whom?
+For example, a lot of ideas come from Per and Oskar, but I do not mention them in my thesis.
+- I wrote about the normalization of the perturbation equations
+- I even gave the expressions derived by SymPy, in the appendix.
+This is probably too much, but since the appendix does not really matter I thought I'd just provide it for completeness.
+-